AAAmer91/Poultry-Helper-Demo/README.md

 Poultry Helper is developed for two platforms:

 - **Android App:** The mobile version of Poultry Helper is written in Java and is designed for use on Android devices.
+[Android App Demo Video](https://youtu.be/NoqWW0bsYLk)
-- **Windows App:** The desktop version of Poultry Helper is written in C# and is designed to run on Windows-based computers.
+- **Windows App:** The desktop version of Poultry Helper is written in C# and is designed to run on Windows-based computers.[Windows App Demo Video](https://youtu.be/UQn9BFQS4BE)

 ## Features